Film Scoring

 Directed by James Choiniere

 An unmixed ruff cut for music demonstration purposes.
 This was an emotional film which always inspires good music.
 Both of these scenes demonstrate transitions that I think work well.
-The first scene is notable how it starts with party/lounge music and becomes darker as the scene develops.
+The first scene is notable for how it starts with light party/lounge music that transitions into something much darker as the scene develops.

 Trailer Music

-This was a trailer that I wrote the music for.
-I would have liked to have done some things differently but was under pretty tight direction.
-It paid well though.
+This was a short trailer that needed a minute of suspensful piano music before Rob Zombie comes blasting in.
+I would have liked to have added a few orchrstral elements but was under pretty tight direction to keep it simple.
+It paid well compared to most of my scoring gigs.
 No complaints.

 RZ Commercial Reel

 This is a series of mockup commercials made for commercial pitches.
-We created all of the audio using my music and voiceovers by Bonita and myself.
+We created all of the audio using music from my existing library and recorded voiceovers by Bonita and myself.
 The video is from existing commercials.

 Have a Nice Armageddon